Sharda University Admissions 2025

 Correct Option - A

-Solution - The word "life expectancy" refers to how many years an individual can anticipate living.
+Solution - The term "life expectancy" refers to the number of years an individual can expect to live.
 Life expectancy estimates the average age at which a particular population's members die.

 2. A situation where a large cohort of women of reproductive age will fuel population growth over the next generation, even if each woman has fewer children than the previous generation did, is called: